Albert Marshall (author): Biography

 Marshall attended secondary school at the Archbishops' Seminary in Floriana, Malta.
 He then studied at the University of Malta and the London Academy of Music and Dramatic Art.
 He obtained a Master of Arts degree in Communication Studies from Victoria University, Melbourne, Australia.

 Marshall distinguished himself as a theatre and television director, playwright, poet, television presenter and executive producer.

-Marshall's literary and theatrical career began during the 1960s.
+Marshall's literary and directorial career began during the 1960s while studying at the University of Malta.
+During this time he pioneered, and was lauded for, innovation and "new writing" in Maltese theatre.
 During this time, Marshall was a founding member of the Moviment Qawmien Letterarju.

-After a two-year stint living, working and studying in London, Marshall returned to Malta in 1971 and worked in Maltese electronic media as well as in Maltese theatrical arts.
+After a two-year stint living, working and studying in London (where his projects included directing for the Cockpit Theatre and the Hampstead Theatre, and assisting Peter Daubeny at the Aldwych Theatre), Marshall returned to Malta in 1971 and worked in Maltese electronic media as well as in Maltese theatrical arts.
 In 1979 he was appointed the first Maltese principal of the Manoel Theatre Academy of Dramatic Arts (MTADA).
 Also in 1979, Marshall directed the original, and highly controversial, television adaptation of Ġużè Diacono's seminal drama Il-Madonna taċ-Ċoqqa, with actress Jane Marshall (Albert Marshall's wife) playing the part of the protagonist, Rita.
+Between 1971 and 1980, in his post-London period, Marshall's theatre and television direction was distinguished by, and gained renown for, its innovation and creativity.

 In January 1981, Marshall emigrated to Australia with wife Jane and their young children.
-He worked in Australian television, theatre and radio, obtained a master's degree in Communication Studies from Victoria University, and co-founded the Harmonic 65 Culture Club, using it as a vehicle to produce and direct for mainstream Australian media.
+He worked in Australian television, theatre and radio, obtained a master's degree in Communication Studies from Victoria University, and co-founded (with musical director, compatriot and friend Vince Pulo) the Harmonic 65 Culture Club, using it as a vehicle to produce and direct for mainstream Australian media.
 Marshall was particularly active in the Maltese-Australian community, pushing for the promotion of the Maltese Language in Australia, given its sizeable expatriate population.
 Marshall was also named chairman of the panel responsible for the Australian national examination in Maltese language.
 He became the first Maltese person to direct at the Sydney Opera House, directing Mary Spiteri in concert.